JasonSEFIDEFI/PhD/README.md

 # PhD by Published Work Portfolio
 ## Jason Duran Dutton

-## Academic Review Permission

-Universities, faculty advisors, dissertation committees, peer reviewers, journal editors, examiners, and research supervisors are explicitly authorized to access, download, archive, review, and evaluate the contents of this repository for scholarly and academic purposes.

-Commercial use and derivative commercialization remain prohibited without written permission from the author.

-This repository contains the primary research portfolio supporting a proposed PhD by Published Work submission.
+This repository serves as the primary research archive supporting a proposed PhD by Published Work submission.

-The portfolio documents the development of an interdisciplinary research program spanning systems engineering, geometric modeling, dynamical systems, computational frameworks, quantum information concepts, biological modeling, and volumetric visualization technologies.
+The portfolio documents the development of an interdisciplinary research program spanning:

-The repository contains:

-- Peer-review manuscripts
+- Systems Engineering
-- Dissertation source materials
-- Mathematical derivations
+- Mathematical Modeling
-- Software implementations
+- Geometric Field Frameworks
-- Validation frameworks
+- Dynamical Systems
-- Engineering application studies
-- Hardware visualization concepts
-- Supporting research artifacts
+- Complex Adaptive Systems
+- Quantum Information Concepts
+- Biological Systems Modeling
+- Volumetric Visualization Technologies

+The repository contains peer-review manuscripts, software implementations, validation frameworks, engineering concepts, dissertation development materials, and supporting research artifacts developed as part of a unified research program.

-The materials are intended to be evaluated as components of a unified research program rather than as isolated publications.
+The publications, software frameworks, engineering applications, and dissertation materials are intended to be evaluated collectively as components of a single evolving body of work.

 ---